Reviews Archive

 Scrolling

 Amiga 500, Amiga 1200 - Very good scrolling for the main levels.
-Extremely impressive multi-directional scrolling for the train and bonus levels.
+There's also some extremely impressive multi-directional scrolling for the train and bonus levels.

 Mega Drive - Pretty much perfect scrolling for the main levels, though as mentioned earlier the scrolling is downgraded or missing for the more impressively scrolling sections.